AngleProtocol/angle-docs/new-module/fees.md

 In the event of a [liquidation](/new-module/liquidations.md), the protocol captures a fee called the liquidation surcharge.
 This is taken from the amount of stablecoins sent by the liquidators to pay back the debt of the vault.

 ### Storing and distributing revenue
 All the revenue from this module is gathered in Treasury contracts.
 The funds are split between a reserve and the Governance according to a parameter that can be set by Governance.
-The Governor address can then pull funds dedicated to governance, to distribute them to veANGLE holders as interest.
+An `surplusManager` address can then receive the funds, to distribute them to veANGLE holders as interest later.